Lyndal Roper

 Lyndal Anne Roper (born 28 May 1956) is an Australian historian and academic.
 She works on German history of the sixteenth to eighteenth centuries, and has written a biography of Martin Luther.
 Her research centres on gender and the Reformation, witchcraft, and visual culture.
-In 2011, she was appointed to the Regius Chair of History at the University of Oxford, the first woman and first Australian to hold this position.
+In 2011 she became the first woman and the first Australian to be appointed to the Regius Chair of History at the University of Oxford, a position she held until 2025.

 Education

-Roper graduated from the University of Melbourne in history and philosophy in 1977, after which she received the first Caltex Woman Graduate of the Year scholarship and an additional scholarship from the University Women Graduates' association.
+Lyndal Anne Roper was born in Melbourne on 28 May 1956.
+She graduated from the University of Melbourne in history and philosophy in 1977, after which she received the first Caltex Woman Graduate of the Year scholarship and an additional scholarship from the University Women Graduates' association.
 An award from the German Academic Exchange Service (DAAD) allowed her to undertake study in Germany.
 During her initial nearly two years in Germany, Roper studied with Heiko Oberman at the University of Tübingen, and worked with Ingrid Batori and Hans-Christoph Rublack.
-She then moved to King's College London where in 1985 she completed her PhD, supervised by Robert W. Scribner.
-Her thesis was titled 'Work, marriage and sexuality: Women in Reformation Augsburg'.
+She then moved to King's College London, where in 1985 she completed her PhD, supervised by Robert W. Scribner.
+Her thesis was titled Work, Marriage and Sexuality: Women in Reformation Augsburg.

 Career

-Before completing her doctorate, Roper began a Junior Research Fellowship at Merton College at the University of Oxford (1983–1986).
-In 1986, she took up a non-permanent Lectureship at King's College London, and moved in 1987 to a permanent post at Royal Holloway, University of London, becoming Professor in 1999 and establishing (with Amanda Vickery) the Bedford Centre for the History of Women and Gender.
-She has been Fellow of the Wissenschaftskolleg zu Berlin (1991–1992) and has held Visiting positions at the Eisenberg Centre, Ann Arbor, the University of Western Australia, the Australian National University, Canberra, the Freie Universität Berlin, and the Max Planck Institut, Göttingen.
-In 2002, she took up a Lectureship and Fellowship at Balliol College, Oxford.
-She is currently Regius Professor of History at the University of Oxford and a Fellow of Oriel College.
-She is an Honorary Fellow of Merton College, Oxford, and of Balliol College, Oxford, and a member of the editorial board of History Workshop Journal.
+Before completing her doctorate, Roper began a junior research fellowship at Merton College at the University of Oxford (1983–1986).
+In 1986 she took up a non-permanent lectureship at King's College London, and moved in 1987 to a permanent post at Royal Holloway, University of London, becoming professor in 1999 and establishing (with Amanda Vickery) the Bedford Centre for the History of Women and Gender.
+She has been fellow of the Wissenschaftskolleg zu Berlin (1991–1992) and has held visiting positions at the Eisenberg Centre, Ann Arbor, the University of Western Australia, the Australian National University, the Freie Universität Berlin and the Max Planck Institut, Göttingen.
+In 2002 she took up a lectureship and fellowship at Balliol College, Oxford.
+She is a fellow of Oriel College, Oxford, an honorary fellow of Merton College and a member of the editorial board of the History Workshop Journal.